-The National Workers Memorial was unveiled 28 April 2013, in Kings Park Canberra to honour Australians who have lost their lives to work-related accidents, incidents or disease.
-The National Workers Memorial celebrates the vital contribution and achievement of Australian workers to the building of this nation.
+The National Workers Memorial was unveiled 28 April 2013 in Kings Park Canberra, to honour Australians who have lost their lives to work-related accidents, incidents or disease.
+The National Workers Memorial acknowledges the vital contribution and achievement of Australian workers in building the nation.

 The Memorial features a series of tall, slender columns representing the contributions and sacrifice of workers from each state and territory in Australia.
 From each column, concentric ripples radiate out until they intersect to create a public plaza.
 This ripple effect acknowledges the profound impact work-related loss has on communities and families.

 A website has been developed to link with the Memorial, providing an online space for family and community members to interact and find more information about work health and safety issues.
 Click here to visit the National Workers Memorial website [External Link].

 In May 2011, the Australian Government provided funding of $3.0 million for the design and construction of a National Workers Memorial.
 A design competition was held in late 2011, with the winner selected by an independent jury from a competitive pool of twenty-six entries.

 The National Workers Memorial:

 - Serves as a reminder of the importance of workplace safety and the need to continue to work together as a nation to improve health and safety performance and prevent work-related accidents, incidents and disease

 - Honours and pays tribute to all of the working Australians who have lost their lives to work-related accidents, incidents and disease